 Types of repair work and alterations included

-- Major works to floorboards and joists (where a building control application is required)
+- Major works to joists (where a building control application is required)

-One of our Inspectors must see the repairs that are needed before they’re started or at least before they are completed.
+One of our Inspectors must see the repairs in progress or at least before they are completed.

-IMPORTANT:- If you only apply for the exemption after works are finished, it will not be granted.
+IMPORTANT:- If you apply for the exemption after works have finished, it will not be granted.